 What are Antioxidants?

 What are antioxidants?
-Antioxidants are compounds that can inhibit oxidation which is what creates free radicals in your body that damage your cells and age you.
+Antioxidants are compounds that can inhibit oxidation which is what creates free radicals in your body.
+Free radicals damage your cells and age you!

 There are literally thousands of

 antioxidant compounds that can come from your diet and some important antioxidants are produced by your body.